akosma/AKOLibrary/README.markdown

 all the  required tools to generate PDF files from the Doxygen documentation.

----

 ### Tests

 The AKOLibrary is bundled with a large suite of tests.

-To run the tests, select the "Universal_Framework | iOS Device" scheme, and select  the "Product / Test" menu entry.
+To run the tests, select the `"Universal_Framework | iOS Device"` scheme, and select  the "Product / Test" menu entry.
 This will launch the iPhone Simulator app, and then run the tests.

 To see the test results, open the console in Xcode 4.

----

 Extending the Library
 ---------------------